 In 2012 I became part of a collective of artists, activists and academics in Brighton, UK Remaking Picasso’s Guernica as a protest banner.
 Through this process I became really interested in finding out about others who had been moved to remake Guernica.
 I quickly found that many people had been motivated to recreate Picasso’s famous painting.
 My investigation focuses particularly on collective remakings in the 21st century.
 I received funding from the University of Brighton in 2015 to develop this research project connecting activity in: America, Canada, France, India, Spain, South Africa and the UK.

 In June 2015 I interviewed Nayia Yiakoumaki the Curator of the Whitechapel Gallery Archive about her involvement in Goshka Macuga’s exhibition The Nature of the Beast (2009 – 10).
 Nayia’s own doctoral research focused on Macuga’s use of the archive in the exhibition.
-Notably new connections were found between material held in the archive, the Norman King archive donated in the 1990s is a case in point.
-This archive included documents from political workshops run in the East End of London in the 1930s.
+Notably new connections were found between material held in the Whitechapel Archive, the Norman King collection donated in the 1990s is a case in point.
+This archive includes documents from political workshops run in the East End of London in the 1930s.
 These were linked to the display of Picasso’s Guernica at the Whitechapel Art Gallery in 1939 to raise funds, solidarity and awareness of the atrocities being committed in the Spanish Civil War.
-This link was shown in The Nature of the Beast (2009 – 10) exhibition by displaying this archival material in adjacent display cases that made up the meeting table.
+This connection was shown in The Nature of the Beast (2009 – 10) exhibition by displaying the archival material in adjacent display cases that made up the meeting table.
 The meeting table was located in the centre of the room with the Guernica Tapestry (1955) hung in the background.